pyladies/pyladies/www/_posts/2024/2024-05-28-outstanding-pylady-winners.md

 Jessica Greene ([X][jessica_x], [LinkedIn][jessica_li], [Mastodon][jessica_mast]) comes to us from
 🇩🇪 Berlin, Germany 🇩🇪 - a PyLadies chapter ([X][berlin_x], [Instagram][berlin_inst], [Meetup][berlin_meetup])
 that has some awesome stickers of their own.
 She has been the organizer for the [Berlin chapter][berlin_site] for over 6 years.
-Her work has inspired other chapters to spin up, like Delhi, India.
 You might have caught her from this year's [PyCon US's Diversity & Inclusion panel talk][pycon_di_panel] - she's a part of the PSF's [Code of Conduct Committee][psf_coc], which is a lot of unnoticed and important work.
 It's been said that Jessica has a penchant for [automating the administrative tasks][berlin_gh] for her and her chapter organizers.
 But naturally, who wouldn't!
 And when she's not organizing PyLadies events, or participating in committees, or writing Python code, she helps put on the